Texas Lottery Second Chance Scratch Off Games and Drawings: Odds for “The Luck Zone”

 Random Texas Lottery Facts

-* On average, the Texas Lottery sells around $300 million worth of instant scratch-off games per month.
+- On average, the Texas Lottery sells around $6.6 billion dollars worth of instant scratch-off games per year.
 Broken down, the state sells 435,000 different $5 scratch game tickets each month.